 Providing Care Close to Home

-Our head and neck cancer physicians provide comprehensive, personalized evaluations and treatments for benign and malignant tumors of various stages.
+Our ENT oncology head and neck cancer physicians provide comprehensive, personalized evaluations and treatment for benign and malignant tumors.

 Conditions We Treat

 - Head and neck cancers

 - Thyroid cancer

 - Parathyroid disorders

 Most skin cancers are readily managed by dermatologists and MOHS surgeons (a special technique involving periodic biopsy sampling of the surgery site).
 Less commonly, skin cancers are far advanced making it difficult to obtain adequate clearance of the tumor.
 Head and neck surgeons may be called upon in these cases to obtain clear margins around the tumor and manage nearby lymph nodes.
 A medical oncologist is part of the treatment team.
 For patients with melanoma, therapy may also involve chemotherapy or immunotherapy.
 Radiation is sometimes used after surgery.

 Beyond curing the patient of laryngeal cancer our team of specialists prioritizes voice and swallowing outcomes.
 A speech and swallowing therapist is commonly involved in the recovery process.